 2. Use an Analog Cable

-While this is a cheap method, be ready to bear to a lower quality image.
+While this is a cheap method, be ready to bear a lower-quality image.
 Analog cables do not support high-resolution content like 4K but instead degrade the picture quality.

 To use this method, connect your analog cable to your projector and proceed to stream your content.